brennanbrown/bearminder/README.md

 - Menu bar icon/title: `AppTemplate/StatusItemController.swift` (emoji title fallback for reliability)
 - App entrypoint: explicit `@main` class in `AppTemplate/Main.swift` (avoids lifecycle ambiguity)
 - URL callbacks: `AppTemplate/AppDelegate+URLHandling.swift` registers for `kAEGetURL` and forwards to `BearCallbackCoordinator`.
 - Token storage: `Sources/KeychainSupport/KeychainSupport.swift` writes with `kSecAttrAccessibleAfterFirstUnlock` to reduce repeated prompts.
-If Keychain prompts recur, re‑save tokens in Settings and choose "Always Allow".
+A combined token item (`service="bearminder"`, `account="tokens"`) can be saved from Settings (“Combine Tokens”) so you authorize once.
-- Beeminder POST: `Sources/BeeminderClient/BeeminderClient.swift` builds an `application/x-www-form-urlencoded` body using `URLComponents.percentEncodedQuery`, so newlines render properly.
+- Beeminder POST: `Sources/BeeminderClient/BeeminderClient.swift` builds an `application/x-www-form-urlencoded` body using `URLComponents.percentEncodedQuery`.
+- SyncManager: background hourly timer with `nextFireAt` and `lastSyncAt` for menu display; scheduled syncs reuse the same flow as manual syncs.
+- Offline queue: failed datapoints are queued on disk and sent on the next successful sync; discreet notifications indicate queueing and flushes.

 ## Roadmap (short)
-- Hourly background sync (`SyncManager`) and last‑sync status in menu.
+- Backoff and retry strategy beyond the basic queue for rate limits/network.
+- Optional AppleScript fallback when Bear’s callback text is unavailable.
+- Sparkle auto‑updater and signed builds.
-- Optional tag filter UI and logic.
+- Code signing and hardened runtime.
-- Graceful error toasts and queueing for offline posts.
-- Remove launch alert and trim logs for production.

 ## Contributing
 - Issues and PRs welcome.
 Please: